Exploring the gravity sector of emergent higher-spin gravity: effective action and a solution: Matrix model and cosmological spacetime solution

+with $\eta_{ab} = {\rm diag}(-1,1,1,1,1,-1)$, along with some constraints.
+Due to these constraints, the background can be interpreted as a 6-dimensional quantized coadjoint orbit $\cM^{(6)}$, with a natural correspondence of matrices with functions

+In particular, $Z^{\dot\a}$ and the fluctuations $\cA^{\dot\a}$ can be interpreted as (quantized) functions on $\cM^{(6)}$.
+More precisely, $\cM^{(6)}$ turns out to be a twisted sphere bundle\footnote{In more technical terms, $\cM^{(6)}$ is an $SO(3,1)$- equivariant bundle.} over a cosmological Friedmann-Lema{\^{i}}tre-Robertson-Walker (FLRW) spacetime,

-has the structure of a twisted\footnote{More precisely, the bundle is $SO(3,1)$ equivariant.} $S^2$ bundle over space-time $\cM^{3,1}$, i.e.\ the local stabilizer of a point $p\in\cM^{3,1}$ acts non-trivially on the fiber $S^2$.
-Non-trivial harmonics on $S^2$ then lead to higher-spin modes on $\cM^{3,1}$.
-Using the correspondence of matrices with functions,
+in the sense that the local stabilizer of a point $p\in\cM^{3,1}$ acts non-trivially on the fiber $S^2$.
+This means that non-trivial harmonics on $S^2$ lead to higher-spin modes on $\cM^{3,1}$, as explained in \cite{Sperling:2019xar} or in the introductory review \cite{Steinacker:2019fcb}.
+The geometry will be described more explicitly below in section~\ref{sec:backgroundgeometry}.

-one can interpret the $Z^{\dot\a}$ and $\cA^{\dot\a}$ as (quantized) functions on $\cM^{(6)}$.
 We will work in the semi-classical limit, where commutators $[.,.]\sim i\{.,.\}$ are replaced by Poisson brackets.
 Then the e.o.m.~\eq{eom-YM} reduces to

 At the linearized level, the resulting higher-spin gauge theory was elaborated in \cite{Sperling:2019xar,Steinacker:2019awe}.
 A suitable formalism to understand the gravity sector at the non-linear level was developed in \cite{Steinacker:2020xph}, based on the Weitzenb\"ock connection associated to the frame